kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 This is a project to demonstrate Kubernetes Cluster logging integrated with Quine.

+## Use Case

+### Intent

+* Discover the series of related events that lead to a Kubernetes Autoscaling Operation

+### Qustions

+* Is this due to a need for optimization?
+* Is the scale operation due to high traffic, bug or possible unusal hacker-like activity.
+* Should the operations leading to the autoscaling be shut down?

 ## Project Stack

 - **Kind** - A tool for running local Kubernetes clusters.